 Meet with your academic adviser to discuss potential courses abroad and your degree requirements.

-You must enroll in a minimum number of 3 credits.
+You must enroll in 12 credits.

 You cannot take any courses abroad on a Pass/Fail basis

 If you are studying abroad in your final semester at Penn State, please note that Penn State may not receive your grades in time for graduation

 In Japan, students will reside in shared rooms in hotels and inns.
 In South Korea, students will live in an on-campus dormitory at Sungkyunkwan University (SKKU) with four students of the same gender per suite.
 All housing is arranged by the program and included in the program fee.